adamchainz/patchy/README.rst

 dodgy hacks like this, you don’t need to worry about chasing any references that may exist to the function, unlike ``mock.patch``.

+A little special treatment is given to ``instancemethod``, ``classmethod``, and ``staticmethod`` objects to make sure the underlying function is what gets patched and that you don't have to worry about the details.

 API
 ===